 According to Gartner, the iPaaS market is roughly $250M in 2014 growing to $736M by the end of 2018.
 This is consistent with Ovum, who estimates it is growing 40% a year to $940M (in subscription revenues) by the end of 2019.
 This is eating into the traditional application integration spend and claiming a large share of the more than $2B spent on integration software.
 Learn all about the five benefits of iPaaS.

-Leading iPaas solutions are well-packaged solutions that empower tech-savvy business users to integrate their different applications in an easy way.
+Leading iPaaS solutions are well-packaged solutions that empower tech-savvy business users to integrate their different applications in an easy way.